robogeek/typescript-decorators-examples/decorator-inspectors/README.md

 The `decorator-inspectors` package contain TypeScript decorators which let you print out detailed information about decorated objects.
 These decorators were developed in conjunction with writing an article series, [Deep introduction to TypeScript decorators, metadata, and runtime data validation with decorators](https://techsparx.com/nodejs/typescript/decorators/introduction.html), which is a deep look into using and implementing TypeScript decorators.

+The primary use for this package is when developing decorators.
+The inspectors help you to see the data you can get ahold of via the decorators.

 # INSTALLATION

 To install this package: `npm install decorator-inspectors --save` (or the `yarn` equivalent)